 The agency is “dedicated to the peaceful exploration and use of space for the benefit of everyone.”
 The financial and technological burden of space exploration, as well as the creation and maintenance of satellites, is shared by the member states.

 Roscosmos has existed in its current form as a state corporation since 2015.
-Prior to being dissolved by Russian President Vladimir Putin, the nation’s space program was under the Space Agency Roscosmos.
+Prior to being dissolved by Russian President Vladimir Putin, the nation’s space program was under the Federal Space Agency Roscosmos.

 The change from a federal agency to a state-owned corporation was an attempt to strengthen Russia’s space program in the wake of technological and financial setbacks.